Back to all guides

 3. Minutes 3-4: Trim the pocket and test it with a scrap insert.

-4. Minutes 5-6: Tape only the closed sides and attach it to the page.
+4. Minutes 5-6: Tape only the holding sides and attach it to the page.

-5. Minutes 7-8: Write one small note or date for the insert.
+5. Minutes 7-8: Write one small note, date, or memory line for the insert.

-The more you journal, the more you start seeing paper differently.
-An envelope is not just an envelope.
-A wrapper is not just a wrapper.
+The more you journal, the more you start reading paper by function.
+An envelope is a frame.
+A wrapper is a tiny sleeve.
+A bag bottom is shallow depth.
 A scrap is not always a scrap.

 Run the three-part finish check.